Shared Ground

 SHARED GROUND: A Framework for Cultural Co-Design in Downtown Ottawa

-This first Action Lab is presented by Arts Ottawa in collaboration with ArtsBuild Ontario, Memetic Media, and the Ottawa Art Gallery ACE District Initiative.
-Now that the event has concluded, a summary report of Shared Ground is available to read and explore the key insights, outcomes, and next steps.
+This Action Lab is presented by Arts Ottawa in collaboration with ArtsBuild Ontario, Memetic Media, and the Ottawa Art Gallery ACE District Initiative.

 Downtown Ottawa is on the brink of transformation—and artists, creatives, and cultural leaders have a vital role to play.